James-HPJ/GAProjects/Snakes_of_Singapore_Blog/Project-2-Pointers.md

 - color themes and ensuring readability of site

 ## Improvements to be made
-- better use of passport (flash messages, google/FB login)
+- better use of passport (flash messages, FB login)
 - geocoding of location based on street name, zip
 - establishing relationships between Collections